Jen logo.png

 I am based in Kirkham, Preston.

-I currently offer in-person sessions from two locations:
+I currently can offer in-person sessions from various locations:

-✔ Lea, Preston, which is based upstairs and, unfortunately, is not accessible
+Lea, Preston, which is based upstairs and, unfortunately, is not accessible due to three large steps into the building and limited space.

 Many people find online or telephone sessions feel more accessible, manageable and comfortable, particularly when navigating disability, chronic illness, fatigue, anxiety, overwhelm, parenting responsibilities or fluctuating capacity.